HelpfulSarah/Hexo/source/_posts/Cake.md

 Make a cake with 2 ingredients in just 10 minutes!

 Mix and match flavors to find your favorite combination.
-This recipe can be used to make cupcakes, full size cakes, or any size cake pan that you have.
+This recipe can be used to make cupcakes, full-size cakes, or any size cake pan that you have.

 [Cakes](https://amzn.to/2W9oqJD) can be made in the oven following the baking directions on the box as well as in the microwave.
 Depending on the size of your microwave, you may need to add more time.